godot-rust/book/src/intro/hello-world.md

 the base class methods.
 ```

-This is a point where you can compile your code, launch Godot and see the result.
+This is a point where you can see the result.
+Compile your code and launch the Godot editor.
+Right click on your Sprite2D in the scene tree, and choose "Change Type..."
+Find and choose the _Player_ node type, which will be a child of Sprite2D in the Change Type dialog that appears.

+Now, save your changes, and run the scene.
 The sprite should rotate at a constant speed.

 ![rotating sprite][img-sprite-rotating]